JonToler/phpSalon/README.md

 ## Behavior Driven Development SPECS

 * _### add a stylist
+The User can add a stylist to the days Roster.
-    * input: stylist name
+    * input: stylist name "Miss Prisim"
-    * output: The stylist name with a stylist id
+    * output: The stylist Miss Prisim with an assigned stylist id

 * _### delete a stylist
-    * input: delete stylist name
+The User can remove a Stylist from the roster for the day.
+    * input: The User navigates to the edit page an clicks the green "Remove this Stylist form the roster for the day" button
     * output: will delete a stylist name with a stylist id, along with any attached clients.

 * _### get a stylist_id
+An Id is assigned to a Stylist when they are added to the days roster.
     * input: stylist name, id
     * output: The stylist name with a stylist id